Carbon Fiber vs Aluminium Tripod - which one is better for you?

 Rollei C-5i Carbon

-Both came with a predefined ball head (which is of course Arca Swiss compatible) and are nearly same sized with a max height at around 160cm and a collapsed height of around 44cm.
-The aluminium version has a payload of 10kg, the carbon fiber one can still handle 8kg.
+Both came with a predefined ball head (which is of course Arca Swiss compatible) and are nearly the same sized with a max height of around 160cm and a collapsed height of around 44cm.
+The aluminum version has a payload of 10kg, the carbon fiber one can still handle 8kg.

 Weight

-One of the most important parts beside stability is obviously the weight, because a tripod is only good if you have it with you.
-This is a very good reason to make sure that you have to carry as less weight as possible with you, because otherwise you will always think about leaving it at home.
-But this factor is still different for everybody, because it very much depends on the type of photography you are doing.
+One of the most important parts besides stability is obviously the weight because a tripod is only good if you have it with you.
+This is a very good reason to make sure that you have to carry as little weight as possible with you because otherwise, you will always think about leaving it at home.
+But this factor is still different for everybody because it very much depends on the type of photography you are doing.
 A studio portrait photographer may not care so much about a heavier tripod, but a travel photographer who is on his feet all day long will benefit from less stuff on his shoulders without a doubt.
-Therefor it depends very much on how often and how long you are underway to the places you are shooting at.
-In Iceland for example it wasn’t as important as I initially thought to have a very light weight solution, because you will probably drive very big parts of your trip anyway and its very much dependent on if you are hiking a lot or not.
-In some cases it may be even better to have a heavier tripod due to the stormy weather and powerful rivers, because more weight also results in more stability.
+Therefore it depends very much on how often and how long you are underway to the places you are shooting at.
+In Iceland for example it wasn’t as important as I initially thought to have a very lightweight solution, because you will probably drive very big parts of your trip anyway and it's very much dependent on if you are hiking a lot or not.
+In some cases, it may be even better to have a heavier tripod due to the stormy weather and powerful rivers because more weight also results in more stability.

 Aluminium: 1.91kg